Other Forms and Information

 If you are an exchange student holding a J-1 visa, you must purchase an insurance plan that meets these requirements.

 Kutztown University currently recommends ISO International Student Insurance.
-ISO has set-up two policy choices that meet university coverage standards.
+ISO has set-up three policy choices that meet university coverage standards.
+Please review them closely to choose the best plan for you.

 Other companies to consider: